The program is simple, simple as in just 3 exercises and 4 reps per set.

 Free kettlebell program PDF

-Download all the information above as a free PDF to your computer.
+Download all the information that’s presented above for Prometheus I as a free PDF to your computer.

 Resources: